mendix/docs/content/en/docs/support/_index.md

 The deployment pipeline takes care of creating and deploying deployment packages Please read all about the Deployment options in [Deployment](/developerportal/deploy/).

-Only when running on the Mendix Public Cloud, Cloud Dedicated, Private Cloud Connected or SAP BTP through the Developer Portal, can Mendix Support analyze this component.
+Only when running on the Mendix Public Cloud, Cloud Dedicated, Private Cloud Connected or SAP BTP through the Mendix Portal, can Mendix Support analyze this component.

 ### 10.8 Runtime